deepchecks/deepchecks/docs/source/user-guide/general/ci_cd.rst

 ==========================

 CI/CD is a software engineering concept that is used to streamline the process of building, testing and deploying software products.
-These can be made more trustworthy and efficient, and help improve the r&d processes, by adding automated steps to the development and deployment lifecycle.
+These can be made more trustworthy and efficient, and help improve the R&D processes, by adding automated steps to the development and deployment lifecycle.
-For ML models, CI/CD concepts can be utilized to streamline the process of model training (and retraining), data and model validation and model deployment.
+For ML models, CI/CD concepts can be utilized to streamline the process of model training (and retraining), data and model validation and model deployment:

-For example, CI/CD in machine learning can be used in different steps such as:

 * | **Data integrity validation**: When the data used for training is collected via automatic processes and pipelines, the data may contain errors and problems we haven't encountered before, either due to a bug in the data processing pipeline or due to a change in the data source.
   | Examples of such problems include:
     :doc:`conflicting labels between similar samples</checks_gallery/tabular/data_integrity/plot_conflicting_labels>`,
     :doc:`high correlation between features</checks_gallery/tabular/data_integrity/plot_feature_feature_correlation>`,
     :doc:`spelling errors in categorical features</checks_gallery/tabular/data_integrity/plot_string_mismatch>`,
     and more.
 * | **Datasets comparison**: In many cases it's useful to make sure that there isn't any leakage or drift between two datasets.
 For example, when doing a time based split of the data there is a risk that the datasets will have significant differences, or when doing a periodic model retraining we might want to compare the new dataset to the previous one.
   | Examples of checks that can be used are:
     :doc:`drift between features</checks_gallery/tabular/train_test_validation/plot_train_test_feature_drift>`,
     :doc:`change in correlation between features and label</checks_gallery/tabular/train_test_validation/plot_feature_label_correlation_change>`, :doc:`duplicate samples between the datasets</checks_gallery/tabular/train_test_validation/plot_train_test_samples_mix>`,
     and more.
 * **Model training**: To automate the model's training on a new (preferrably validated) training dataset.
-* **Model validation**: The trained model is evaluated on test data, testing for performance, weak segments and more:
+* **Model validation**: The trained model is evaluated on test data, testing for performance, weak segments and more sophisticated checks such as
   :doc:`performance compared to naive model</checks_gallery/tabular/model_evaluation/plot_simple_model_comparison>`,
   :doc:`calibration score for each class</checks_gallery/tabular/model_evaluation/plot_calibration_score>`,
   etc.